premchander-revature/interviewquestions/MCQBasedques.md

 </details>
 </details>

-51. DML is a domain-specific language used in programming and designed for managing data and structures of databases.
+49.DML is a domain-specific language used in programming and designed for managing data and structures of databases.

 a.
-True<br>
+True

 b.
-False<br>
+False

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)